Install Alauda AI

 Uploading

-We need to upload both Alauda AI Cluster and KServeless to the destination cluster.
+We need to upload both Alauda AI and Alauda AI Model Serving to the cluster where Alauda AI is to be used.

 Downloading the violet tool